 Chrysline obtained her PhD in Physics last 2011.
 As a SanD graduate student she performed numerical simulations of population dynamics.
 Her graduate studies were supported by a DOST ASTHRDP scholarship.
 Chrysline has been a member of the UP Los Baños faculty since 2003.
 She is currently the Director of UPLB's Institute of Mathematical Sciences and Physics.

 Allan's MS thesis involved a variational Monte Carlo study of confined quantum particles in external fields, which he successfully defended in 2008.
 He pursued further graduate studies at the Department of Physics of Osaka University.
 He obtained his PhD in Physics there doing research in theoretical high energy physics and cosmology, particularly on inflationary models of the universe.
 He is now an Associate Professor at the UP Los Baños Institute of Mathematical Sciences and Physics.

 Eia obtained her MS degree in physics in 2011.
 In her research she used epidemiological models to simulate the spread of malware.
 As a graduate student she was a university RA and the systems administrator of SanD.
 Eia is a reservoir engineer for the second largest geothermal energy producer in the world at their headquarters in Ortigas.
 As part of her career development, she spent several months in Reykjavik as a participant in a geothermal energy training program.

 Francis completed his MS Physics degree in 2015 as a DOST-ASTHRDP scholar.
 His MS research work has been presented in conferences in Kyoto and Stellenbosch as part of the OVCRD-funded Project No. 141420 PhDIA.
-He became a faculty member of the UPLB Institute of Mathematical Sciences and Physics and is now a PhD Physics student at The University of Queensland where he obtained his PhD degree in 2021.
+He was a faculty member at the UPLB Institute of Mathematical Sciences and Physics for two years before attending the University of Queensland where he obtained his PhD degree in 2021.